-- 1. No updates to the SWPPP have been made during this reporting year. - 2.
-No new turf and landscape nutrient management plans were developed in this reporting year. - 3.
-A Stormwater Standard Operating Procedure was implemented in this reporting period. - 4.
+- Brightview Landscape hired to maintain campus grounds.
+Brightview completes all BMP and Outfalls inspections.
+The Director of Grounds manages and reviews all inspections and works with Brightview to eliminate concerns and deficiencies identified via Brightview's inspections. - 2.
+No updates to the SWPPP have been made during this reporting year. - 3.
+No new turf and landscape nutrient management plans were developed in this reporting year. - 4.
+A Stormwater Standard Operating Procedure was implemented in this reporting period. - 5.
 Training held during the reporting period: - a.
-BMcD held training on 7/13/22 with 29 attendees - b.
-24 orientation classes with a total 135 attendees - c.
-7 other classes where stormwater was a topic of discussion with a total of 161 attendees - 5.
-The objective of the training events is to distribute information on stormwater and intergrate this information as a part of employee and student orientation.
-Grounds, Housekeeping and Maintenance attend storm water specific training.
+73 employees received training Storwmwater Pollution Prevention Training on 7/22 and 1/11/23. - Stormwater Pollution Prevention facilitated to all New Hire and Wage employees during New Hire Orientation Training.
+Training occurs on the 6th, 10th, 20th and 25th each month.
+Training facilitated via ZOOM - 6.
+The objective of the training events is to distribute information on stormwater and bring awareness to prevent Stormwater Pollution.